2023 Schools Highly Focused on Assistive/Augmentative Technology and Rehabilitation Engineering Major

 Avg Cost*

-When pursuing a degree in today’s world, students have many different options to choose from.
+When it comes to choosing a college, students have a lot of options - but not all of them are good.
 Our mission at College Factual is to arm you with as much information as we can to help you make that decision.
 Our “Schools Highly Focused on Assistive/Augmentative Technology and Rehabilitation Engineering Major” ranking is one tool we have developed to help in this regard.

-This year’s “Schools Highly Focused on Assistive/Augmentative Technology and Rehabilitation Engineering Major” ranking looked at 3 colleges that offer degrees in a bachelor’s in assistive/augmentative technology and rehabilitation engineering.
-This a ranking of the schools where the largest percentage of students has enrolled in assistive/augmentative technology and rehabilitation engineering.
+For this year’s “Schools Highly Focused on Assistive/Augmentative Technology and Rehabilitation Engineering Major” ranking, we looked at 3 colleges that offer a degree in assistive/augmentative technology and rehabilitation engineering.
+The colleges and universities that top this list are recognized because their assistive/augmentative technology and rehabilitation engineering program is one of the largest majors offered at the school.

 Since picking the right college can be one of the most important decisions of your life, we’ve developed the “Schools Highly Focused on Assistive/Augmentative Technology and Rehabilitation Engineering Major” ranking, along with many other major-related rankings, to help you make that decision.